ivanvinicius/api/utils/developed.md

 - list categories

 # Subcategories
-- list subcategwories by category_id
+- list subcategories by category_id

 # Products
-- list products with join in subcategories and brands
+ - list products with out join in products_measures, a way to block duplicate inserts of products on products_measures

 # Brands
 - list brands